minicomp/ed/documentation.md

 This is the kramdown way.
 The first tag, `{:.no_toc}` tells the processor not to add `## Contents` to the ToC.
 The second part creates an empty list and then tells the processor to replace it with a table of contents based on headers in the document.
 You can use this syntax in any page on the site that uses headers.

 The third way is slightly more involved, but very useful for long texts.
-If we add the table of contents to the YAML front matter of a page, Ed will activate the optional sidebar (`_includes/sidebar-opt.html`) and move the table of contents to a special sidebar for that page. *Narrative of the Life* uses this method for its table of content.
+If we add the table of contents to the YAML front matter of a page, Ed will activate the optional table of content sidebar (`_includes/sidebar-toc.html`) and move the table of contents to a special sidebar for that page. *Narrative of the Life* uses this method for its table of content.
 If you would like to replicate this functionality in your own long texts, make sure to use the same syntax:

 ~~~ yaml
 toc: